 One of the more innovative aspects of the program is the inclusion of a significant studio experience for students in their senior year.
 This two-course sequence provides an opportunity for students to be mentored by faculty and their peers in the first semester and in turn mentor fellow students in the second semester.
-The year-long capstone project developed in these courses is a vital component in graduates' portfolios and will be showcased on the
+The year-long capstone project developed in these courses is a vital component in graduates' portfolios and will be showcased on the program's Web site.

-Computer Game Design and Development -Bachelor of Science Requirements program's Web site.
 Moreover, giving the recruitment and hiring practices in the digital entertainment and computer gaming industry, portfolios are crucial in helping graduates secure employment in the industry.